Building Beauty

 There is.

-This program explores the principles expressed in Christopher Alexander’s The Nature of Order book series through an integrated approach to hands-on making, appropriate technology construction and self-aware design, at the individual and community levels.
-These four books — The Phenomenon of Life, The Process of Creating Life, A Vision of a Living World, and The Luminous Ground — are the backbone of the Building Beauty course.
+We explore the principles expressed in Christopher Alexander’s The Nature of Order book series through an integrated approach to hands-on making, appropriate technology construction and self-aware design, at the individual and community levels.
+These four books — The Phenomenon of Life, The Process of Creating Life, A Vision of a Living World, and The Luminous Groundare the backbone of the Building Beauty program.

 There exists in the natural, cultural and physical world, a class of phenomena that are beautiful, the beauty of which has essentially to do with our everyday material and spiritual life.
 We want to understand what characterizes such phenomena, how they occur and change, and how, as makers, we can help in the process.